omar-k-coder/ToolSmith/README.md

 Who was Albert Einstein?

-The agent determines which tool is most appropriate for each request.
+(The agent determines which tool is most appropriate for each request)

 ## Setup
 1. Install Dependencies - uv sync